 During my years in Scouting, I earned a merit badge called Personal Finance.
 I quickly learned how complicated money and investing could be to someone.
 I remember asking my dad about the stock market and I couldn’t believe how difficult it was to understand.
 Fortunately for me, my mother was a schoolteacher.
 I was always impressed how she was able to make complex concepts simple and bring clarity to the subject matter.
 I used some of the techniques she taught me to help bring some needed light to money and investing.

 Over the next few years, I tried to learn as much as I could about how investing worked.
 As a teenager, I talked to my parents’ financial advisor about what he did for a living.
 He told me that he taught people about money and finances so they could have a brighter future.
 After that day, I started thinking that maybe I could be a financial advisor.
 Wouldn’t it be great if I could take complex financial concepts and make them easy to understand like my mother could do for her students!
 I could help people give their family a better life because of the financial education and guidance that I could give them.

 When I am not at the office, I enjoy volunteering in the community.
-I am a member of the Meriwether County Rotary Club, the Greenville Masonic Lodge, and regularly attend at Southwest Christian Church.
-My wife Wendy, who is a teacher by the way, and I live in Newnan, GA with our 2-year-old daughter Harper and my dog Georgia.
-I look forward to teaching Harper about money and I hope to give her a life of financial literacy.
+I am a member of the Meriwether County Rotary Club, the Greenville Masonic Lodge, and regularly attend at Foundation Church in Newnan, Georgia.
+My wife Wendy, who is a teacher by the way, and I live in Newnan, GA with our 2-year-old daughter Harper and we are expecting a baby boy this October.
+I have started teaching Harper about money and I hope to give her a life of financial literacy.